 Summer is hurricane season in Houston, bringing rainy days and the potential for storms.
 Be prepared to be flexible with your travel plans at this time of year.

 At the height of summer, the humidity and temperatures are decidedly high.
 Concentrate your Houston itinerary around waterside locations so you’ll have plenty of time to cool off.
 Luckily, Houston has easy access to beaches, pools, and lakes.
-Enjoy days at the waterpark or seek shelter from the heat at the museums in Houston’s Museum District.
+Enjoy days at the waterpark or seek shelter from the heat at some of Houston’s most popular museums in the Houston Museum District.

 There’s a reason they call Houston the air-conditioned city.
 You’ll want to wear cool, loose-fitting clothing to walk around, but if you’re planning to spend time indoors, make sure you bring a sweater.